|

 unions to decisively ;intervene in officers' m,atters and the

-conssolidation of AICOBOO to increasingly settle matters with Banks and
+conssolidation of AICOBOO to increasingly settle matters with Banks and at

-felt and debated endlessly within AIBEA was rendered an imperative legal
+and debated endlessly within AIBEA was rendered an imperative legal

 necessity as AIBEA unions' right to represent officers was denied slowly

 and steadily after Andhra Bank struggle.
-It is a matter of fact that
+It is a matter of fact that this

-AIBOA in the officers' arena.
+officers' arena.

 xtreme step by AIBOA to opt out of Bipartite talks could focus the issue